 We should also include the interactions that the browser offers which include back button, the browser address field and the closing button.

-In original HTML the styling were attributes the element and coded the tag.
-Clearly this made it hard to maintain large website styles.
+In original HTML, styling were expressed by attributes in the element.
+This made it hard to maintain large website styles.
 To change the style one had to search and edit all the element tags.
-Cascading Style Sheet syntax was develop to locate the style away from the tags and all in one place.
+Cascading Style Sheet syntax was develop so that style can be expressed not in the the tags, and so that the styling can all be in one place.
 Cascading comes from the priority that styles definition based on the location of the rules: user defined, inline, in the page, or in a separate file.

 CSS can express more than just the style.
 It can express animation or changes in style for common events such as hovering, clicking etc. A good resource for CSS is

-The best resource for Twitter Bootstrap is at the official website and W3 Schools.
+The best resources for Twitter Bootstrap is at the official website and W3 Schools.

 Views and Layouts

-Besides styling for the HTML, Twitter Bootstrap’s offer advance views and layouts.
+Besides styling for the HTML, Twitter Bootstrap offers advance views and layouts.

 The grid is used to define the responsiveness of the layout, meaning how elements should be laid out for different window widths.
 A row is a horizontal layout and columns divide the row.
 The column class specification defines the size of the width and the window width break points.
 Twitter Bootstrap is “mobile first” design, meaning that generally each column is a single row in a small device and the break points define the number of column size for larger window width.

 Jumbotrom is a large display.
-The original it referred to Sony’s 1985 giant display.
+The name references the Sony’s original 1985 giant display.
 The are popular for home page titles and images.